Gmsh is an open source 3D finite element mesh generator with a built-in CAD

 engine and post-processor.
 Its design goal is to provide a fast, light and

-user-friendly meshing tool with parametric input and advanced visualization
+user-friendly meshing tool with parametric input and flexible visualization

 Gmsh is distributed under the terms of the GNU General Public License (GPL):